Why Intermittent Fasting Isn't The Best Diet For You

 A time restricted diet isn’t helpful as it doesn’t allow you to listen to your own hunger and fullness cues, instead you're relying on the clock telling you when you can and can't eat.

-It doesn’t guarantee a calorie deficit:
+Intermittent fasting doesn’t guarantee a calorie deficit:

-The only way to lose weight is to be in a calorie deficit and just because you limit your eating hours, it doesn’t guarantee you’ll be in a calorie deficit.
-In theory, if you only have a 6 or 8 hour window to eat then you’re probably not going to consume as much food as you would if you ate at all hours of the day.
+The only way to lose weight is to be in a calorie deficit but just because you limit your eating hours, it doesn’t guarantee you’ll be in a calorie deficit.

 hummus with olive oil drizzled on top

-It’s a form of restriction that can damage your relationship with food:
+Intermittent fasting can damage your relationship with food:

-Like every popular weight loss diet, intermittent fasting is a form of unnecessary restriction.This time you're restricting the time in which you have to eat.
-What happens if your fast begins but you feel hungry later on?
+What happens if it's during your fasting time but you feel hungry?
 What do you do if you’re out socialising and everyone around you is eating but it’s outside of your eating hours?
-It’s almost as if food is a prize that you can only eat at certain times.
+It’s treating food as a 'prize' that you can only enjoy at certain times which only makes you want it more.

-Following a fasting diet can lead to increased feelings of hunger, binging, and increased food related thoughts.
-You can also feel tired and confused which can lead to irritability and a bad mood.
 When you restrict things, it makes you want that thing more.
 So, by restricting your eating hours, it can make you want to eat more in order to make up for the time lost.

 I’m not always such a negative Nancy, so I’ll talk about some good things about intermittent fasting as well.

-My thoughts:
+My final thoughts:

-I don’t think intermittent fasting is a good diet to follow, it’s not guaranteed to achieve weight loss and it could affect your relationship with food.
 I also heard someone refer to intermittent fasting as 'privileged starvation' and I think that's a really interesting way to look at it.
-We can be so consumed by wanting to lose weight that we willing restrict our eating time.
-While some people don't have that choice and are grateful for whatever food they can get.
+We can be so consumed by wanting to lose weight that we willingly restrict our eating time, while some people don't have that choice and are grateful for whatever food they can get.

 Bye for now! 👋